 Easier procedures to obtain a residence permit?!
 Recently, law no. 79/2021 “On foreigners” is approved.
 Consequently, law no. 108/2013, in other words the old law, has been repealed.
-The new law, in theory, has brought a series of innovations that consist mainly in changing the format and some conditions of the residence permit and work permit for foreigners.
+The new law, in theory, has brought a series of innovations that consist mainly in changing the format of the residence permit and also some conditions of the residence permit and work permit are changed.
 Let’s take a closer look at some of the key innovations.

 1. Unique Permits

 The main innovation is the fact that with the adoption of the new law, foreigners can be provided with a unique permit.

 But what is a unique permit?